joysmith/Shri-Shankaracharya-Technical-Campus/Readme.md

 # Experiment 07

-## Write a program ti perform the following arithmetic operations of a complex number using a structure
+## Write a program to perform the following arithmetic operations of a complex number using a structure

 1. addition of 2 complex number
 1. subtraction of 2 complex number